Deformation Quantization for Actions of K\"ahlerian Lie Groups: The transvection quadruple of an elementary normal -group

 and by zero everywhere else on $\g\times\g$.
-Note that the latter is $\k$-invariant and its restriction to $\p$ is non-degenerate.
+Note that $\varpi$ is $\k$-invariant and its restriction to $\p$ is non-degenerate.
+This implies that $\varpi$ is a Chevalley two-cocycle (see \cite{Bi95}).
 Also, from $[H,\h_-]=\h_+=\k$, we deduce that $[\p,\p]=\k$ and clearly the action of $\k$ on $\p$ is faithful.
-Thus, in term of Definition \ref{TST}, we have proven the following: \begin{prop} The siLa $(\g,\sigma,\varpi)$ defined by \eqref{frak-g}, \eqref{Invol} and \eqref{2-form}, is a transvection symplectic triple. \end{prop}
+Thus, in terms of Definition \ref{TST}, we have proved the following: \begin{prop} The siLa $(\g,\sigma,\varpi)$ defined by \eqref{frak-g}, \eqref{Invol} and \eqref{2-form}, is a transvection symplectic triple. \end{prop}

 Consider now $(\tilde\g,\tilde\sigma,\delta\xi)$ the exact siLa constructed out of the non-exact siLa $(\g,\sigma,\varpi)$ as in Lemma \ref{EXACTSILA}.
 Recall that $\tilde\g$ is the one-dimensional central extension of $\g$ with generator $Z$ and table